karembadawy/blog.alexsec.com/_posts/2017-3-11-library-book.md

 >[library_book](/files/bsidesindy2017/library_book)

 It was embaracing that we were the only team who solved this challenge!
 Even some formidable teams didn't solve this one.
+Here is what we did.
-First step is always trying to run the challange and see what we get
+First, we run the challenge and saw what we got.
 ```
 ➜ file library_book
 library_book: ELF 64-bit LSB executable, x86-64, version 1 (GNU/Linux), statically linked, stripped